Thursday, 11 September 2025

 This notice was from The Press in Christchurch on 8 August 1981.

-I understand that at this meeting the Microlight Aircraft Association of New Zealand (MAANZ) was formed and that at least some of the committee were Ken Asplin, Ian Todd (from Rotorua), Laurie Weake and Stu Rogerson.
-(Peter Karl recalls another committee member was an English guy from Tauranga who had the agency for Vector microlights but I can't find his name).
+I understand that at this meeting the Microlight Aircraft Association of New Zealand (MAANZ) was formed and that at least some of the committee were Ken Asplin, Marty Waller, Ian Todd (from Rotorua), Laurie Weake, Stu Rogerson and Arch Haddow (who was an English guy from Tauranga who had the agency for Vector microlights).

 Somewhere along the line the first Microlight Rules were promulgated by the Civil Aviation Division of the Ministry of Transport as follows: